UCL/dxss/CONTRIBUTING.md

 ## Pull requests

-- Open draft PRs early, especially if you want early feedback on a feature.
+- Open draft pull requests (PRs) early, especially if you want early feedback on a feature.
   - Try to avoid "grand unveilling" of large pieces of work.
+In general multiple more focused smaller PRs are better than one large monolithic PR.
   - Try to keep focused on "one feature" or "one issue".
 Aim to minimise unrelated code changes per PR.
 - Convert to "Ready for review" when there are no changes expected from the requester side and add, minimally, one reviewer.
 - New features should be covered by new test(s), unless it's obviously already tested.